New! WSSP2009: WWW Workshop on Web Search Result Summarization and Presentation

 I am a Principal Applied Scientist at Microsoft's Bing R&D Division where

-Prior to joining Microsoft in July 2009, I
+Prior to joining Microsoft, I

 was a Principal Scientist at the